-- Cuyana: As with Zady, it’s hard to find specifics about sourcing, etc., on Cuyana’s website, which sells clothing and accessories, but in its founder bio it mentions “intentional buying” and “empower[ing] local craftsmanship from around the world.”
+- Cuyana: As with Zady, it’s hard to find specifics about sourcing, etc., on Cuyana’s website, which sells clothing, bags, and accessories, but it mentions “intentional buying” and provides details for some of its suppliers here.
 Again, not everything is work-appropriate, but some pieces are, like this U.S.A.-made silk tee for $155.

-- Bailey44: All of this label’s clothing — some of which is acceptable officewear — is designed and made in Los Angeles (the brand says, “we make as much of the collection as possible in L.A.”).
+- Bailey44: Most of this label’s clothing — some of which is acceptable as officewear — is designed and made in Los Angeles (the brand says, “we make as much of the collection as possible in L.A.”).
 This $198 Cinnamon Dress is made in the U.S. from “domestic fabric.”

-- Fair Indigo: Some of the women’s, kids’ and men’s clothing and gift items sold by Fair Indigo are imported, fair-trade pieces, and the rest are domestically produced.
-The site gives you the option to “shop your values” and browse fair-trade, organic, U.S.A.-made, recycled, vegan, or reusable items — but virtually all of the clothing included is too casual for workwear.
+- Fair Indigo: Fair Indigo sells both imported, fair-trade pieces and items that are domestically produced.
+The site gives you the option to “shop your values” by browsing fair-trade, organic, U.S.A.-made, recycled, and 100% cotton items — but most of the clothing included is too casual for workwear.
 (Looks like a great site for gift-buying, though!)